daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 Whether balancing on two wheels, jumping another vehicle, or driving head-on toward an oncoming enemy car, you don't think about the risks when you're behind the wheel.

+> [!NOTE]
-(Someone who Drives Like a Maniac needs access to a vehicle.)
+> Someone who Drives Like a Maniac needs access to a vehicle.

 * Tier 1: Driver
 * Tier 1: Driving on the Edge